DhruvSinghRawat/A60205221048/README.md

 # A60205221048
 Campus placement test

-Had to leave the test early because of an emergency at home, I'll try next time
+Had to leave the test early because of unforeseen circumstances, I'll try next time.

+Thank You